phossa2/config/README.md

     ```
   - Config chaining

-    Config chaining can be achieved via delegation feature.
+    Config chaining can be achieved via multiple-level delegations.
 For example,

     ```php
     // configs